ru37z/socbed-acsac-2021/evaluation/README.md

 ## Reproducing one type of simulation

 For our evaluation, we built and run SOCBED on two separate host systems with two different logging configurations (default and best-practice), respectively.
-To begin with, this section describes how to build and run SOCBED on one host with the best-practice configuration.
+As a first step, this section describes how to build and run SOCBED on one host with the best-practice configuration.
-Please note that SOCBED used to be called "BREACH" and the old name is not yet fully replaced in the code.

 ### Building SOCBED

 The setup process is described in the file `README.md` in the repository root.
 Please build SOCBED by closely following these instructions and run the tests as described to verify correct functionality.
+Please note that SOCBED used to be called "BREACH" and the old name is not yet fully replaced in the code.

 Attention: SOCBED requires a Windows 10 ISO image, as described in the readme file.
 For the evaluation, we used Windows 10 Pro version 2004 (Build 19041).